Markizx/neural-chat/docs/getting-started.md

-# Getting Started with SmartChat.ai
+# Getting Started with NeuralChat

-This guide will help you set up and run SmartChat.ai locally for development.
+This guide will help you set up and run NeuralChat locally for development.

 ## Prerequisites